EvaluationContext/evaluationcontext.github.io/_posts/2025-01-26-deneb-force-directed.md

 ### Vega Spec

-I want to use [Bee Swarm](https://vega.github.io/vega/examples/beeswarm-plot/) to pin objects to the left and user/apps to the right and groups in the middle.
+I wanted to use [Bee Swarm](https://vega.github.io/vega/examples/beeswarm-plot/) to pin objects to the left and user/apps to the right and groups in the middle.
 But I am still quite new to Vega and I couldn't quite get the syntax right to achieve this.
 If anyone can get to this work for this spec I would be very interested in seeing it.

 ```json
 {